 Remeber Your Entrance

 The entrance of your barn, or venue, is a great place to incorporate your wedding style.
 “Tall flower arrangements and beautiful draping make this barn entrance stand out,” says Lindsey Nickel, owner of Lovely Day Events, when describing the rustic and elegant display outside of this ranch-style location.

 Harvest favorites, wooden boxes, and assorted greenery can add an element of whimsy and authenticity to your farm’s overall design.
 Kristin Doggett, co-founder and creative director of Bellafare, adorned this fall wedding with a corner of garden favorites like apples, lush plants, and details of rustic decor.

 "We are always looking for a way to elevate that simple mocktail,” says Bill Coyne, director of business development at Cloud Catering & Events.
 An alternative to the traditional cocktail, opting for mocktails is a refreshing way to serve non-alcoholic drinks during your event.
-“It's really simple to infuse a simple syrup with fresh thyme or rosemary; and then garnish with a fresh sprig,” adds Coyne.

 Make the most of your gorgeous setting with an outdoor cocktail hour as the sun sets.
 Brianna Sumey, sales director at Pippin Hill Farm & Vineyards says, “At golden hour, the elegant set-up will add a touch of sophistication to your barn wedding.”

 Add touches of modernism into your design with custom signage.
 Jennifer Haf, owner and designer of Bloom Floral Design, added greenery and blush blooms to a contemporary welcome sign for these barn nuptials.